9 Smart Programming Myths That Waste Time

 4. DRY (Don’t Repeat Yourself) at All Costs

-Testing is essential.
-But chasing perfect test coverage doesn’t always mean your app is bug-free.
+Testing is vital no argument there.
+But chasing 100% coverage doesn’t guarantee your app is solid.

 7. Build for Scale from Day One

-It might seem smart to prepare your app for millions of users from day one.
+It seems logical to prepare your app for millions of users from the start, but…

 8. Relying Too Much on AI Coding Tools